 Another great way to be the first to know about cheap airfare tickets is to be part of Facebook groups in your area that specialize in travel or follow some of your favorite travel bloggers.
 They always seem to know about cheap flight prices before anyone else.

 Ming Lee from Flyerism

-“I am a loyal fan of few travel bloggers on Facebook.
-They constantly update the followers on latest flight deals that you may not be able to find on Skyscanner or Google Flight.
+“I am a loyal fan of a few travel bloggers on Facebook.
+They constantly update the followers on the latest flight deals that you may not be able to find on Skyscanner or Google Flight.
 Over the years, I’ve managed to snatch some really good deals.

 For example, AirAsia launched a new route from Kuala Lumpur to Lanzhou (China) on March 8th.
 On March 7th, I saw the news on a Facebook travel page.
 On the following day at 12am, I logged into my AirAsia account and scored two return tickets to Lanzhou at just $95 per person.
 A few hours later, the airfare had raised considerably.
 Today, you would have to spend more than $300 to travel the same route as me!